versionzero/versionzero.github.io/content/els-query-builder.md

 We can argue over the use of `eval` another time; for now, let's just agree that it works.

-Now that we have the AST for our expression, we need to convert it into something we can use in Elasticsearch.
-Since the AST is just a bunch of nested structures, we can traverse it easily.
+Given the AST for an expression, we need to convert it into something that can be used with Elasticsearch.
+The AST is just a collection of nested structures, so it can be traversed easily.

-Here is the guts of the code to generate the ELS query:
+Here is the guts of the code to take an expression generate the ELS query equivalent:

     #!python
     def expr2els(expr):